8 Job Fair Tips for Employers + Free Checklist

 When it comes to engaging with job fair attendees, appearance matters.
 With both the booth and the people staffing the booth, your company is being represented, so ensure that job seekers’ first impressions are positive ones.

-Looking professional, interesting, or even exciting, and creating an inviting booth all go a long way.
+Looking professional, interesting, or even exciting, as well as creating an inviting booth, all go a long way.
 Keep in mind that your industry, company brand, and the type of job(s) you are recruiting for should influence how you present during a job fair.

 For example, if you are a tech startup, be sure to display the attributes that make you unique.
 What is your office setting like?
 How is the work culture among employees?
 Brag about who you are and why they would want to work for your company.
 Remember, you are competing for talent that companies in the booths on either side of you are also targeting.